-The Bookshelf app is a sample web app written in PHP that shows how to use a variety of Google Cloud Platform products, including:
+The Bookshelf app is a sample web app written in PHP that shows how to use various Google Cloud Platform (GCP) products, including:

 - Clone or download the sample app.